Antoinette Sedillo Lopez: 2018 U.S. House campaign

 In 2018, Sedillo Lopez was a candidate for New Mexico's 1st congressional district.
 A political progressive, Sedillo Lopez advocated for a Medicare for All healthcare system during her campaign.
 In the Democratic primary, she placed third after Damon Martinez and eventual winner Deb Haaland.
 During her campaign, Sedillo Lopez was endorsed by Justice Democrats and The People for Bernie Sanders.

 New Mexico Senate

 In January 2019, Sedillo Lopez was appointed to the New Mexico Senate by the Bernalillo County Commission to succeed Cisco McSorley following his resignation.
-She is the vice chair of the Senate Conservation Committee and a member of the Senate Public Affairs Committee.
+She is the vice chair of the Senate Conservation Committee and a member of the Senate Judiciary Committee.
 As a member of the New Mexico Senate, she sponsored a bill that would have placed a moratorium on fracking in the state.

 2021 U.S. House campaign

 Following the announcement of Haaland as Joe Biden's nominee for secretary of the interior, Sedillo Lopez announced her campaign in a special election for the seat.
 She placed first with 74 votes in the first round of the Democratic convention to nominate a candidate, and was defeated in the second round by State Representative Melanie Stansbury.
 Stansbury received 103 votes and Sedillo Lopez got 97.